staillansag/qdtDevelopment/README.md

 Import these 6 files into Postman.

-For the environments, do the following adjustments:
+For the environments, configure the following urls to access the APIs:
 -   For AccountManagement, the url is http://localhost:5555/rad/qdtAccountManagement.api:AccountManagementAPI
 -   For ContactManagement, the url is http://localhost:5555/rad/qdtContactManagement.api:ContactManagementAPI
 -   For BackendForFrontEnd, the url is http://localhost:5555/rad/qdtBackendForFrontend.apiServer:BackendForFrontendAPI_1_0_0

--   For the three environment:
+For the three environment:
 -   userName = Administrator
 -   password = the password you defined for the Administrator user in environment.variables

 Now you're ready to test the APIs with Postman.

+9. Configuration of the CloudStreams Salesforce connector

+TODO